tomkaar/colorpicker/README.md

 # ColorPicker
 I found a picture of a colorpicker somewhere a long time ago and I thought I could probably made that, so I did.
-It is still a work in progress.
+It is still a work in progress. <br>

+You can find a working demo [here](https://tomkaar.github.io/colorpicker/)